JayBuck403/alx-low_level_programming/0x00-hello_world/README.md

 5-printf.c prints a string using printf
-6-size.c prints the size of various types on the computer it is compile and run on 100-intel generates the assembly code(intel syntax) of a C code
+6-size.c prints the size of various types on the computer it is compile and run on 100-intel generates the assembly code(intel syntax) of a C code 101-quote.c print a string to the standard error